jkmin687/jkmin687.github.io/README.md

 <a href="https://www.linkedin.com/in/jkunm687" target="_blank"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 It is a pleasure to meet you.
-I am a passionate and dedicated undergraduate at Georgia State University's J. Mack Robinson College of Business, majoring in Computer Information Systems with a concentration in cybersecurity and hands-on experience in cloud risk assessment, compliance, and threat mitigation.
+I am a passionate and dedicated graduate from Georgia State University's J. Mack Robinson College of Business, majoring in Computer Information Systems with a concentration in cybersecurity and hands-on experience in cloud risk assessment, compliance, and threat mitigation.
+Coupled with a professional legal background with a detail-oriented mindset, documentation skills, clear communication skills, sensitive evidence handling, and a passion for more.
+I would love to show how I may use these skills to bring value to your team.

 ## Objective